ubuntu/zsys/README.md

 It allows running multiple ZFS systems in parallel on the same machine, get automated snapshots, managing complex zfs dataset layouts separating user data from system and persistent data, and more.

+## Documentation

+You can find a whole series of blog posts explaining in details the [internals and goals of ZSys](https://didrocks.fr/2020/05/21/zfs-focus-on-ubuntu-20.04-lts-whats-new/).

 ## Usage

 ### User commands